extio-de/lm-lib/README.md

 The library supports both streaming and non-streaming completions.

-Streaming methods accept a Consumer to receive the next chunk (direct Client usage) or a callback on the next AgentContext update (Agents).
-They also return a full Completion object or the final AgentContext at the end of the execution that also contains the statistics.
+Streaming methods accept a `Consumer<Chunk>` to receive streaming updates.
+Each `Chunk` contains both `content()` and `reasoningContent()` fields, allowing models that support reasoning to stream their thought process separately from the final response.
+They also return a full `Completion` object or the final `AgentContext` at the end of the execution that also contains the statistics.

 Non-streaming methods only return the final objects at the end of the execution.
 This approach is much more resource-friendly and therefore recommended if you don't need to display or process the results in real-time.
+The `Completion` record includes both `response()` and `reasoning()` fields.

 # Completions Cache